Casting resin guide: best Casting resins to use + Tips

 Many resins emit fumes during the curing process, which can be harmful if inhaled.

-To ensure a safe working environment, always work in a well-ventilated area.
+Always work in a well-ventilated area.

 Use a respirator mask, especially if you’re working on larger projects or in confined spaces, to minimize exposure to potentially harmful vapors.